OpticalWaveGauging/OpticalWaveGauging_DNN/README.md

 Software and data for training deep convolutional neural network models to estimate wave height and wave period from surf zone imagery

+This software was tested on Windows 10 with python 3.6, tensorflow 1.11.0 and keras 2.2.4.
+This software was written by Dr Daniel Buscombe at Northern Arizona University, in the winter of 2018/19.

+THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
+IF YOU ENCOUNTER A PROBLEM/BUG OR HAVE A QUESTION OR SUGGESTION, PLEASE USE THE "ISSUES" TAB ON GITHUB.
+OTHERWISE, THIS SOFTWARE IS UNSUPPORTED.

 ### Folder structure

 * \conda_env contains yml files for setting up a conda environment